 Our frozen foods should be kept in the freezer until you’re ready to feed your pet.
 For cats and smaller dogs, we suggest that at each meal, you simply pour the number of nuggets you will feed into a separate bowl and defrost in the refrigerator.
 For large and multiple-dog families, you can defrost the entire bag in the refrigerator.
 The food stays wholesome for about four days in the refrigerator.

 Keep the freeze-dried products in a cool, dry location until opening.

 NWN has been manufacturing the highest quality raw frozen pet foods since 1990

-All Northwest Naturals Pet food products and treats are manufactured with the same ingredient quality, safety standards and manufacturing guidelines as human food.
+All Northwest Naturals Pet food products and treats are manufactured with the highest quality safety standards and manufacturing guidelines.
 We work with all of our vendors to see how they are progressing with the current consumer concerns.

 • Live amino acids and enzymes